-An SEUID is of the same format as a UEID, but it may change to a different value on device life-cycle events.
+An SEUID is of the same format as a UEID, but it MAY change to a different value on device life-cycle events.
 Examples of these events are change of ownership, factory reset and on-boarding into an IoT device management system.
-A device may have both a UEID and SUEIDs, neither, one or the other.
+An entity MAY have both a UEID and SUEIDs, neither, one or the other.

-There may be multiple SUEIDs.
+There MAY be multiple SUEIDs.
 Each one has a text string label the purpose of which is to distinguish it from others in the token.
-The label may name the purpose, application or type of the SUEID.
+The label MAY name the purpose, application or type of the SUEID.
 Typically, there will be few SUEDs so there is no need for a formal labeling mechanism like a registry.
-The EAT profile may describe how SUEIDs should be labeled.
+The EAT profile MAY describe how SUEIDs should be labeled.
 If there is only one SUEID, the claim remains a map and there still must be a label.
 For example, the label for the SUEID used by FIDO Onboarding Protocol could simply be "FDO".

-There are privacy considerations for SUEID's.
+There are privacy considerations for SUEIDs.
 See Section 10.1.